Enriath/external-plugins/README.md

-Check the branches to see the source of my external plugins
+# Master Scroll Book
+*See the contents of your Master Scroll Book without opening it.*